Introduction to the philosophy

 - Begin by reading the abstract.
 Notice that Bruce et al. (2014, p.
 65) say:

 Philosophy helps nurses to think more critically and reflect on how their own values influence their practice and way of being.
 A better understanding of the importance of philosophy in the nurses' world is not only relevant but vital to our discipline and professional practice.

-- Now read the Introduction section and then the Conclusion section.
+- First, read the Introduction section and then the Conclusion section.

-- Now go back again and read the sections you thought particularly interesting.
+- Third, go back again and read the sections you thought particularly interesting.
 Before you know it you will have read the whole article.
-Give yourself a little test by writing a paragraph saying what you learned from it.

 - Well done!